5 Ways to Teach Your Kids About Meditation

 Try a Meditation Book

-Parents can learn about meditation and mindfulness through books –then, teach the strategies to their kids.
-10 Mindful Minutes by actress Goldie Hawn (who is also the face and voice behind the Mindup curriculum used in schools all over the world) helps parents apply mindfulness techniques to everyday moments with their kids.
+Parents can learn about meditation and mindfulness through books—then, teach the strategies to their kids.
+10 Mindful Minutes by actress Goldie Hawn (who is also the face and voice behind the MindUP curriculum used in schools all over the world, which has resources you can use at home) helps parents apply mindfulness techniques to everyday moments with their kids.
 We also like Mindfulness for Kids: 30 Fun Activities to Stay Calm, Happy and in Control.
 In this book, the authors use common examples like “Emma lost her phone” or “Bobby broke the mirror” to show how kids can use strategies to handle the situations and stay calm.

 Not only do kids like the challenge of holding yoga poses (the cute names like “down dog” and “tree pose” help), but the practice naturally helps them to meditate.
-If you’re not a yogi, check out some of the kids’ classes around town.
-Grey Owl Mind and Body Studio in Johns Creek, for instance, has a class for 5-7 year olds called “Welcome to the Jungle.”
-The class focuses on a different animal each week, and helps the kids mimic the animal’s movements, gain balance, focus, and develop coping skills.
-Kids, tweens, and teens can try “Grounded Kids” at Stillness Yoga and Meditation Center in Marietta.
-Find more kids yoga studios around town here.
+If you’re not a yogi, check out some of the kids’ classes offered virtually.
+Grey Owl Mind and Body Studio in Johns Creek, for instance, has a Family Yoga class for ages 4+.
+The class incorporates music, themes, movement, games, relaxation techniques, breathing exercises and more to help families practice at their own pace.
+Kids, tweens and teens can try Meditation and Mindfulness, Online Guided Relaxation, Basics Yoga and more from Stillness Yoga and Meditation Center in Marietta.
+Find more kids yoga studios around town here, as many of them may be offering online classes at this time.

 Make Breathing Fun